vioshyvo/mrpt/README.md

 [![Documentation](https://img.shields.io/badge/api-reference-blue.svg)](http://vioshyvo.github.io/mrpt/html/index.html)

 MRPT is a lightweight and easy-to-use library for approximate nearest neighbor search.
 It is written in C++11 and has Python bindings.
 The index building has an integrated hyperparameter tuning algorithm, so the only hyperparameter required to construct the index is the target recall level!

 According to [our experiments](https://github.com/ejaasaari/mrpt-comparison/) MRPT is one of the fastest libraries for approximate nearest neighbor search.

 In the offline phase of the algorithm MRPT indexes the data with a collection of *random projection trees*.
 In the online phase the index structure allows us to answer queries in superior time.
 A detailed description of the algorithm with the time and space complexities, and the aforementioned comparisons can be found in [our article](https://www.cs.helsinki.fi/u/ttonteri/pub/bigdata2016.pdf) that was published in IEEE International Conference on Big Data 2016.

+The algorithm for automatic hyperparameter tuning is described in detail in our new article that will be presented in Pacific-Asia Conference on Knowledge Discovery and Data Mining 2019 ([arxiv preprint](https://arxiv.org/abs/1812.07484)).

 Currently the Euclidean distance is supported as a distance metric.